 This company set the standard for high-end ash vacuums since opening in the late 1980s.
 The company offers three price points for its warm-ash vacuums, ranging from around $100 to $300.
 Love-Less has built its brand around the strength of its two-stage filtering system.
 Their models are designed to work with warmer embers, which is a bonus for homeowners who heat with wood and do not have the luxury of waiting until all the ash is cold.
 Their dual-filter, heat-trapping system couple with specially designed hoses greatly reduce the risk of fire or damage due to heat.
 When used as directed it is virtually impossible to damage the unit even with moderately warm embers.

-The Cougar and their mid-range model, the Cheetah, have six gallon canisters making them ideal for larger cleaning jobs.
-The Lynx is the only model that includes a HEPA filter, but it is smaller with a five-gallon canister.
-All three units have a dual-filtering system that effectively traps fine dust particles.
-They all come with a hose and nozzle.
-The Cougar has more attachments though.
-It includes a pellet stove cleaning hose, a crevice tool and a brush attachment.
+The Cougar has a six-gallon canister which makes it ideal for larger cleaning jobs.
+The unit has a dual-filtering system that effectively traps fine dust particles.
+It comes with a hose and nozzle.
+The Cougar also has attachments including a pellet stove cleaning hose, a crevice tool and a brush attachment.

 - Advantages: Love-Less vacuums are the only ones on this list that come in a variety of colors.
 They even offer a couple festive looks.
 The common theme among satisfied users, like those who purchased the Cougar from Amazon, is their units contain dust and ash very well.